nus-cs2103-AY2324S1/ip/docs/README.md

 <img src="Ui.png" width="500px">

-5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
+> Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window. <br>
-6. Refer to the [Features](#features) below for details of each command.
+> Refer to the [Features](#features) below for details of each command.

 ## Features